[ register ] user: pass:

 Fall 2000 and Revised: 10 May 2017

-We are helping Connie (Glenn) Prentice, Karen Linkie-Prentice, Bob Leggott, Marilyn Prentice, Sharon (Prentice) Becker and Ruth Fritz in their efforts to trace their Prentice family tree.
-Here is what we have so far:
+We are helping Connie (Glenn) Prentice, Karen Linkie-Prentice, Bob Leggott, Marilyn Prentice, Sharon (Prentice) Becker, Ruth Fritz, and Jennifer Fritz in their efforts to trace their Prentice family tree.

 1. Elizabeth Prentice, b. c.
 1802.
 She m.
 James Ebben on 6 Jan 1829 in S. Mary's church, Banham, Norfolk.
 Not in 1841 or 1851 census.